Residency Wellness Committee

-The Resident Wellness Committee is resident driven!
-Comprised of residents from each PGY class, voted by their peers and faculty.
+The Resident Wellness Committee is resident driven and comprised of residents from each class.
 With the assistance of faculty members elected by the residency, the RWC plans quarterly social events focusing on specific wellness topics and forging camaraderie among faculty and residents.

-Events have included biking on the lake, bonfires, trips to the zoo, White Elephant holiday party, Private Yoga lesson.
-Leadership feels that the RWC is integral to maintaining resident wellness, and as a result, the RWC benefits from Residency funding for these events.
+Events have included biking on the lake, time spent on the beach, bonfires, axe throwing, trips to the zoo, white elephant holiday party, and a private yoga lesson.
+For the last couple years there has also been a residency sponsored volleyball team, fostering further social opportunities and comradery amongst the residents, faculty, and nursing.
+Leadership feels that the RWC is integral to maintaining resident wellness, and as a result, the RWC benefits from residency funding for these events.

 The University of Chicago Emergency Medicine Residency Program wishes to offer our resident physicians the staff and resources to promote wellbeing in and out of the hospital through all three years of training.